D8: 王庄堡 →砂河 - Autumn Allegro in Asia - CycleBlaze

 Widened within the past decade to accommodate the death machines moving as fast as they possibly could on a road that still has level crossings, I wouldn't find a restaurant that looked like it had been open any time after the Hu Jintao years until after I'd been on the truck route for 8 or 10 kilometers.

-I'm not sure if it actually got colder while I was sat inside or if it just felt colder going from the inside to the outside but during my making of a video on trying out weird local drinks⁵, I also put on two more jerseys, a windbreaker, and my only pair of tights.
+I'm not sure if it actually got colder while I was sat inside or—like on last week's rainy day—if it just felt colder going back outside after I had some time to sit inside and defrost, but during my making of a video on trying out weird local drinks⁵, I also put on two more jerseys, a windbreaker, and my only pair of tights.

 Booked a hotel another 15km down the very straight road with very wide shoulders and very respectful⁶ death machines who started announcing their presence from the moment they saw me and who both slowed down and pulled far to the left to pass as I pulled far to the right to let them.